NHL entry draft

 How to determine the draft order

-When it comes to the selection order (who has the first choice in the selection of entry drafts), the NHL favours weaker teams.
-This means that the franchise with the first pick is the team that has the lowest ranking in the previous season.
+The NHL favors lesser clubs when it comes to the selection order (who gets the first pick in the selection of entry drafts).
+As a result, the franchise with the first choice is the group that finished last in the previous year.

-Here is the basic order which determines who ranks first to last in the selection order
+Here is the basic order that determines who ranks first to last in the selection order

 • Pick 1-16: Teams that didn’t qualify for the playoffs in the previous season.